dannyhdyt/Portfolio/README.md

   <a href="https://katalon.com/"><img src="https://cms-cdn.katalon.com/large_Katalon_logo_9dd79e2522.jpeg" height="150"/></a>
 </div>

-The project involves creating web automation using Katalon, focusing on [demoblaze](https://www.demoblaze.com) for the demoweb.
+The project involves creating web automation using Katalon, focusing on [demoblaze](https://www.demoblaze.com) for the demo web.
 The tasks include writing scenarios for signing up, signing in, and purchasing items up to the payment stage.
 This is an example of running a *Parallel Test*:

 ![katalon (1)](https://github.com/dannyhdyt/Portfolio/assets/153344198/0c608c10-7d49-430c-b7d3-d315269d80b0)